IntentSoftware/docs/articles/getting-started/welcome/welcome.md

 For the advanced [code-management](#code-management) capabilities described above, Intent Architect currently has support for the following languages:
  - C#
  - Java
- - Typescript / Javascript
+ - TypeScript / JavaScript
  - HTML
  - SQL

-This list will continue to grow to include other popular programming languages such as Python an GO in the near future.
+This list will continue to grow to include other popular programming languages such as Python and Go in the near future.

 ## Non-prescriptive